 In accordance with general principles, the measure of damages is prima facie the diminution attributable to the subsidence in the value of the land to the claimant or, in the case of a claimant in possession with full ownership, the cost of reasonable reinstatement1.
 Certain consequential loss may also be recovered2.
-In estimating the diminution in value no allowance may be made for prospective injury from future subsidence, even subsidence from the same excavation; the prospective damage gives rise to no cause of action, and it cannot be rendered actionable by tacking it onto a claim which is admittedly
+In estimating the diminution in value no allowance may be made for prospective injury from future subsidence, even subsidence from the same excavation; the prospective damage gives rise to no cause of action, and it cannot be rendered actionable by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.